Zvi Sukkot: West Bank activism

-Knesset member
+Knesset career

 Ahead of the 2022 Israeli legislative election, Sukkot was given the sixteenth spot on a joint list between Otzma Yehudit, the Religious Zionist Party and Noam, representing the Religious Zionist Party.
 Two weeks later, at the onset of the Huwara rampage, Sukkot tweeted that "Huwara's killers' nest needs to be taken care of", and posted a picture of himself among a group of settlers gathering at Tapuach Junction, to the immediate south of Huwara.

 Sukkot entered the Knesset on 8 February 2023 as a replacement for Bezalel Smotrich, who resigned under the Norwegian Law.
 On 1 November 2023, Sukkot was appointed chairman of the Knesset Subcommittee for Judea and Samaria.

 Sukkot in July 2024 urged his supporters to protest at Sde Teiman detention camp against the Israeli military police's detention of nine Israeli soldiers suspected of abuse of a Palestinian prisoner; Sukkot then joined other right-wingers in illegally invading the Sde Teiman detention camp, declaring that "we cannot investigate the soldiers until we investigate those who failed" to stop the 7 October attacks.

 Sukkot left the Knesset on 21 January 2025 after Amihai Eliyahu returned to the Knesset under the Norwegian Law following Otzma Yehudit's withdrawal from the government.
 He returned to the Knesset in April as a replacement for Otzma Yehudit MK Almog Cohen.

 In a debate with Chaim Levinson aired on Channel 12 in May 2025, Sukkot appeared to celebrate what the Times of Israel called "public indifference" to the killing of Palestinians during the Gaza war.
 Sukkot said "Last night, almost 100 Gazans were killed.
 And the question you asked me just now had nothing to do with Gaza.
 Do you know why?
 Because it doesn’t interest anyone.
 Everyone has gotten used to [the fact] that [we can] kill 100 Gazans in one night during a war and nobody cares."

+Smotrich announced in December 2025 that Sukkot would be appointed as head of the Knesset's Knesset Committee on Education, Culture and Sports, pending approval from the House Committee.
+The appointment was approved several days later, with eight votes in favor and six against.